Moving In FAQs

 Students choose to bring personal computers, small speakers, cell phones, and very small refrigerators.
 These items should be labeled or engraved with the student's name.
 Students are NOT allowed to bring televisions, VCRs, furniture, space heaters, air conditioners, or cooking appliances.
 (A microwave is provided in each House common room and a full kitchen is available for use in Owen Student Union on the weekends.)

 Not at all.
-SAS supports both platforms and you will see plenty of both around campus.
+Laptop PCs running Windows 7 or higher, Chromebooks, or Macs running OSX will all work.
 All of our residential houses and campus buildings have WiFi, so if you have a laptop you will have your choice of workspaces.

 The rooms vary from Colmore's palatial 23' x 12' room (the largest dorm room on campus) to the more intimate spaces of Harvey at 12' x 10'.
 The average is 12' x 13'.
 Despite the differences in sizes, each year returning students request a variety of houses because each house has its own advantages.
 (For instance, Harvey is closest to the Dining Hall so you can roll out of bed the latest.)